How to Apply

 Applicants to the Master of Divinity (M.Div.) , Master of Church Ministries (C.M.M.), Master of Sacred Music (M.S.M.), and Master of Theological Studies (M.T.S.) programs must submit three types of documents in order to be considered for admission.

 1) A completed application form, including required essays for the specific degree you are seeking, and the personal assessment.
 A $50 non-refundable application fee must accompany the application.
-The $50 application fee is currently being waived between October 1, 2013 and March 1, 2014.
+The $50 application fee is being waived until March 1, 2014.
 This form may be submitted either online or with our printable application.

 2) Official transcripts from all colleges or universities previously attended indicating degree(s) earned.
 Official transcripts must arrive in a sealed envelope to the address noted on the application form.
 Neither student copies nor faxed transcripts are acceptable.